7 Steps to Find Hard Money Lenders - Posted by Jim Kennedy - Houston, TX

 Step 5.
 Attend the next meeting of your local real estate investment club.
 Ask some of the experienced investors for a referral to a hard money lender.
 If the club has a membership roster (as mine does), start at the top of the list and contact each member and ask who they use for hard money loans.

 Step 6.
 Open the yellow pages to “Real Estate Loans” or “Real Estate Mortgages” and start at the top of the list.
 Call each lender and ask if they make hard money loans.
 If they don’t, ask if they can refer you to someone who does.
 Be careful with this last one.
-Many mortgage brokers only deal in “traditional” types of loans and will look at you with a puzzled look, if you ask about “hard money”. ?Hard money lenders? are also referred to as ?equity based lenders? or “asset based lenders”.
-Just make sure that the person you’re asking understands that you’re looking for a lender who looks primarily to the asset and isn’t very concerned with your credit when deciding whether or not to make the loan.
+Many mortgage brokers only deal in “traditional” types of loans and will look at you with a puzzled look, if you ask about “hard money”. ?Hard money lenders? are also referred to as ?equity based lenders? or “asset based lenders” by some people.
+Just make sure that the person you’re asking understands that you’re looking for a lender who looks primarily to the asset and isn’t very concerned with your credit when deciding whether or not to make the loan

 Step 7.
 Contact your title company and ask if they know anyone who makes equity based loans.
 If they don’t, open the yellow pages to “Title Companies” and start at the top of the list.
 Call each title company and ask if they know of any hard money lenders in your area.
 If real estate settlement closings are not handled by title companies in your area, contact whoever does closings (typically attorneys) and ask for referrals to hard money lenders.

 If you do steps 1 through 7 above, I’m confident you will find a hard money lender.